 What is Attention Deficit Disorder?

-Attention Deficit Disorder (ADD) is a condition resulting in symptoms of inability to maintain attention, impulsive behaviors and possibly motor restlessness.
+Attention Deficit Disorder (ADD) is a condition resulting in symptoms of inability to maintain focus and attention, impulsive behaviors and possibly motor restlessness.
 ADD is a neurobiological disorder resulting from problems in the dopamine neurotransmitter systems in the brain.

 What are the symptoms of ADD?